Yamatai: Location

 The location of ancient Yamatai-koku and its relation with the subsequent Kofun-era Yamato polity remains uncertain.
 In 1989, archeologists discovered a giant Yayoi-era complex at the Yoshinogari site in Saga Prefecture, which was thought to be a possible candidate for the location of Yamatai.
-While some scholars, most notably Seijo University historian Takehiko Yoshida, interpret Yoshinogari as evidence for the Kyūshū Theory, many others support the Kinki Theory based on Yoshinogari clay vessels and the early development of Kofun (Saeki 2006).
+Some scholars, most notably Seijo University historian Takehiko Yoshida, interpret Yoshinogari as evidence for the Kyūshū Theory for a reason of the site's scale and location which near Wei.
+On the other hand, many others support the Kinki Theory based on Yoshinogari clay vessels and the early development of Kofun, and the continuity of locations with the Yamato polity in the Kinki region.
+(Saeki 2006).

 The recent archeological discovery of a large stilt house suggests that Yamatai-koku was located near Makimuku in Sakurai, Nara (Anno.
 2009).
 Makimuku has also revealed wooden tools such as masks and a shield fragment.
 A large amount of pollen that would have been used to dye clothes was also found at the site of Makimuku.
 Clay pots and vases were also found at the site of Makimuku similar to ones found in other prefectures of Japan.
 Another site at Makimuku supporting the theory that Yamatai once existed there is, the possible burial site of Queen Himiko at the Hashihaka burial mound.
 Himiko was the ruler of Yamatai from c.
 180 C.E.- c.
 248 C.E.